lgajowy/java9-modules/Java9 Modules.md

 The last bullet is strictly about the encapsulation I mentioned earlier.
 If you do not export your packages, they will remain hidden in your module -  unavailable to other modules.
 Analogically with requiring.
 If something is exported that doesn't mean that you can use it everywhere.
 You have to explicitly require it (except with the java.base module - for convinience every module automatically requires it).
 If you won't do the above, the application won't even compile.

 Let's also notice that the _public_ keyword changes it's meaning in java 9.
 Before modules, it meant that a public code is visible everywhere.
 Now it means that the code is not visible outside the module if the package is not exported.
 It's a good thing - this gives the possibility for hiding internal APIs.
 This is also one of the goals of project Jigsaw described in [JEP 260] (http://openjdk.java.net/jeps/260).
+It's also a source of fear of many developers - some APIs simply get hidden wich may introduce complications while migrating to Java 9.

 ### Building the app